apache/age/README.md

 </br>

 Since AGE is based on the powerful PostgreSQL RDBMS, it is robust and fully featured.
 AGE is optimized for handling complex connected graph data.
-It provides plenty of robust databases features essential to the database environment, including ACID transactions, multi-version concurrency control (MVCC), stored procedure, triggers, constraints, sophisticated monitoring, and a flexible data model (JSON).
-Users with a relational background who require graph data analytics can use this extension with minimal effort because they can use existing data without having to go through migration.
+It provides plenty of robust database features essential to the database environment, including ACID transactions, multi-version concurrency control (MVCC), stored procedure, triggers, constraints, sophisticated monitoring, and a flexible data model (JSON).
+Users with a relational database background who require graph data analytics can use this extension with minimal effort because they can use existing data without going through migration.

 There is a strong need for cohesive, easy-to-implement multi-model databases.
 As an extension of PostgreSQL, AGE supports all the functionalities and features of PostgreSQL while also offering a graph model to boot.